 The Reggio Emilia Approach

 The Reggio Emilia Approach derives its name from its place of origin, Reggio Emilia, a city located in Emilia Romagna in Northern Italy.
 Shortly after the Second World War, Loris Malaguzzi, a young teacher and the founder of this unique system, joined forces with the parents of this region to provide care for young children.
 Their focus was dedicated to respecting the rights of children.
 This was accomplished by listening to the children and observing their interactions with their surroundings. , problem-solving, and discoveries in the process of learning.
 (Gandini, 1993, p.
 6).

 The Environment as the Third Teacher

-One of the highlights that often first attracts educators to the Reggio Approach is its emphasis on complex, long-term exploration of projects.
-The projects undertaken by Reggio educators may derive from both children’s and teacher’s ideas and interests, from the thoughts and theories on things worth knowing about from both groups.
+One of the highlights of the Reggio Emilia Approach is its emphasis on complex, long-term exploration of projects.
+The projects undertaken by Reggio educators may derive from the children’s and ideas and interests, from their thoughts and theories.
 Teachers often work on projects with a small group of children while the rest of the classroom continues to involve itself in other self-selected activities and explorations.

 The Importance of Documentation